OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

     one-0-14-0 10240M one/one-0@snap   2
     one-0-15-0 10240M one/one-0@snap   2

 .. note:: In this case context disk and auxiliar files (deployment description and checkpoints) are stored locally in the nodes.

-SSH
+SSH Mode
 --------------------------------------------------------------------------------
-Virtual machines that have been deployed with a template whose ``DISK`` attribute changes the behavior to deploy the machine, will have the disks with type FILE.

-For example, consider a system using an Image backed by a Ceph pool and System Datastore backed by a SSH pool (ID=100).
-The pool with one Image and one Virtual Machine (ID=39) and this Image as virtual disk 0 would be similar to:
+In this mode, the associated rbd file for each disk is exported to a file and stored in the local file system of the hypervisor.

+For example, in the previous example if the VM 14 is set to be deployed in a SSH system datastore (e.g. 100), the layout of the datastore in the hypervisor would be similar to:

 .. prompt:: bash $ auto

-    $ ls -l /var/lib/one/datastores/100/39
+    $ ls -l /var/lib/one/datastores/100/14
     total 609228
     -rw-rw-r-- 1 oneadmin oneadmin        1020 Dec 20 14:41 deployment.0
     -rw-r--r-- 1 oneadmin oneadmin 10737418240 Dec 20 15:19 disk.0
     -rw-rw-r-- 1 oneadmin oneadmin      372736 Dec 20 14:41 disk.1

-.. note:: All disk attributes that are defined in the template, must to have the same ``TM_MAD_SYSTEM`` or not have it defined.

-.. important:: Only is necessary to register once image.
+.. note:: In this case disk.0 is generated with a command similar to ``rbd export one/one-0@snap disk.0``

 Ceph Cluster Setup
 ================================================================================